- VirtualBox is an excellent x86 and AMD64/Intel64 virtual machine software and it's fully compatible with Windows 10/11.

 Keep in mind that it is very important to make sure you install the correct driver version, otherwise you risk generating more problems.

 Faulty drivers can lead to frequent app crashes, BSoDs, malfunctioning of the corresponding hardware, and other annoying issues.

 To make sure you avoid these, you can use a dedicated utility such as DriverFix.
 The tool is safe and uses its own Windows driver database to detect the newest driver versions for your hardware.

 It’s easy to use, lightweight, and can keep all drivers in your system in check on a regular basis, so you will not experience such problems in the future.

 3. Perform a malware scan

 You can always try to scan your PC for malware using Windows Defender.
 It comes with your OS for free and it offers basic protection.

-However, if you want to make sure that you detect and eliminate all possible malware from your system and stay protected at all times, you will need a professional-grade security solution like Bitdefender Antivirus Plus.
+However, if you want to make sure that you detect and eliminate all possible malware from your system and stay protected at all times, you will need a professional-grade security solution.